-Here I have pulled together 4 best practices to creating a data-driven culture.
+Here are 4 best practices to creating a data-driven culture.
 These are traits I have noticed in customers who use analytics throughout their organizations and are achieving tangible results from their efforts.

 1. Initiative is driven from the top

-At many high-performing organizations, the analytics implementation is driven from the C-suite.
-If an executive is championing the initiative, it is much more likely to become part of the culture, as employees will be expected to be looking at the same data in the same way that their managers are looking at it.
+At many high-performing organizations, the C-suite drives the analytics implementation.
+If an executive is championing the initiative, it is much more likely to become part of the culture.
+This is because employees will be expected to be looking at the same data in the same way that their managers are looking at it.

 For example, at Doctors Center Hospital in Manatí, Puerto Rico, the analytics champion is the president of the organization.
-Every morning, Dr. Carlos Blanco wakes up, and his Diver dashboard is one of the first things he looks at.
+Every morning, Dr. Carlos Blanco wakes up, and first looks at his Diver dashboard.
 How is the census at each of the health system’s four hospitals?
 How is the ER volume?
 Has anything changed significantly from the previous day?
 Once Dr. Blanco gets his information from the dashboard, he starts asking questions of his employees.
 That is a great motivator for everyone in the organization to also understand what the numbers mean and what decisions they can make off those numbers.

-At Allied Beverage in Carlstadt, N.J., analytics is embraced by both the CEO and the CIO.
-When Brian Margolies joined the organization as CIO nearly a decade ago, he championed greater use of data and helped expand the company’s Diver implementation from a sales-only initiative to an enterprise-wide initiative.
+At Allied Beverage in Carlstadt, N.J., both the CEO and the CIO embrace analytics.
+When Brian Margolies joined the organization as CIO nearly a decade ago, he championed greater use of data.
+He also helped expand the company’s Diver implementation from a sales-only initiative to an enterprise-wide initiative.
 Allied’s CEO also sees the value of analytics and has advocated for its continued expansion in all areas of the enterprise.

 2. Analytics steering committee

-Other high-performing companies have analytics steering committees that help determine the most meaningful data projects and provide prioritization.
-These steering committees are often comprised of executives in different departments throughout the organization and help ensure widespread adoption.
+Other high-performing companies have analytics steering committees.
+These committees help determine the most meaningful data projects and provide prioritization.
+The steering committees are often comprised of executives in different departments throughout the organization and help ensure widespread adoption.

 3. Tying analytics into strategic goals

-Every organization has (or at least, should have) strategic goals that it is working towards.
+Every organization has (or at least, should have) strategic goals.
 In the healthcare world, those goals are often tied into providing better patient care.
-In other organizations, strategic goals are varied, but could relate to improving shareholder value, providing better customer service, or ensuring employee satisfaction.
+In other organizations, strategic goals are varied.
+However, they could relate to improving shareholder value, providing better customer service, or ensuring employee satisfaction.
 Those organizations that excel at analytics often keep these goals front and center when determining how they will gain insight from their data.

-As a result of tying analytics to its strategic goals, Munson Healthcare has been able to see some phenomenal results as a result of increased insight, including a 24% reduction in newborn readmissions, a 14% increase in patient satisfaction in its Women & Children’s department, and a 10% to 41% decrease in C-section rates among its hospitals.
+As a result of tying analytics to its strategic goals, Munson Healthcare has been able to see some phenomenal results as a result of increased insight, including:

 4. Having an analytics resource